ossamaweb/auto-vid/SCHEMA.md

 - `"details"` (Object):
   - `"text"` (String): The text to be converted to speech.
   - `"voiceId"` (String): The AWS Polly voice ID to use (e.g., `"Matthew"`, `"Joanna"`).
-  - `"triggersDucking"` (Boolean, Optional, Default: `true`): If `false`, this TTS clip will _not_ cause the background music to duck.
-  - `"duckingLevel"` (Float, 0.0-1.0, Optional): The volume level the background music should duck to during this clip.
-Overrides the global setting.
   - `"volume"` (Float, 0.0-1.0, Optional): The volume of this specific TTS clip.
-  - `"fadeInDuration"` (Float, Optional): Time in seconds for this clip to fade in.
+  - `"duckingLevel"` (Float, 0.0-1.0, Optional): If specified, background music will duck to this volume level during this clip.
-  - `"fadeOutDuration"` (Float, Optional): Time in seconds for this clip to fade out.
+  - `"duckingFadeDuration"` (Float, Optional): Time in seconds for the ducking fade transition (only used if duckingLevel is specified).

 ##### Event Type: `audio`